Searching a Database of Source Codes Using Contextualized Code Search: Evaluation

 \textbf{Measuring ``equivalence.''} Defining the notion of two codes being equivalent to one another is not straightforward.
 Determining if two codes produce the same output on all inputs is, in general, undecidable, and a real-life, GitHub-derived Java corpus presents many challenges.
-For example, a popular code may be replicated any times during its lifetime on GitHub, and those copies may all be present in our corpus, tracking the development of the code.
+For example, a popular code may be replicated any times during its lifetime on GitHub.
 If the retrieval task returns an older version of the correct method, it is unclear whether this is ``equivalent.''

 In the end, we came up with four different definitions of method equivalence, each of which we examine experimentally: (1) \textit{API match}; two codes are equivalent if two use the same set of JDK API calls.
 (2) \textit{Sequence match}; two codes are equivalent if the sets of all possible sequences of API calls, extracted using symbolic execution, are the same.
 (3) \textit{Sketch match}; two codes are equivalent if decompilation into a \textsc{Sketch} program (see Section \ref{sec:decompilation}), results in the same code.
-(4) \textit{Exact match}; two programs are considered to be equivalent if the Java parse tree for the entire method body, including the method header, matches exactly.
+(4) \textit{Exact match}; two programs are considered to be equivalent if the Java parse tree for the entire method body matches exactly.

 \textbf{Measuring search accuracy.} We also consider multiple ways in which these various definitions of equivalence can be used to measure search accuracy; some of our ideas follow related work \cite{deep_code_search, CodeHow}.
-We consider three metrics.
-For each metric, a larger value means higher accuracy.
-Two metrics are based off of the notion of FRank; for a particular search query $q$, $\textrm{FRank}_q$ is the smallest rank at which the user finds a code equivalent to the desired result.
-Given this, our metrics are (1) \textit{SuccessRate@K}, which estimates the probability of finding the intended result within a pre-defined rank $K$:
+Let us assume that we have a total of $Q$ independent queries and $\textbf{res}$ be a vector of size $Q$ containing the identities of the method bodies we are searching in the database.
+Let us assume $\textbf{Ans}$ be a matrix of size $Q \times K$, which denotes the identity of the results returned by our system for each of those queries within a pre-defined rank $K$.
+We consider three metrics, out of which two metrics are based of the notion of FRank.
+For a particular search query $q$, $\textrm{FRank}_q$ is the smallest rank $k$ at which the user finds a code equivalent to the desired result among the top programs.

 Here, $I$ accepts a boolean value and returns one if it is true, zero if false.
-(2) \textit{Precision@K}, which estimates the fraction of the top $K$ results that are correct.
-Let $\sProg_q$ be the method body that we are searching for in query $q$, and let $\sProg_{q,k}$ denote the $k$th method body returned for query $q$.
-Then:
+Given this, our metrics are:

+(1) \textit{SuccessRate@K}, which estimates the probability of finding the intended result within a pre-defined rank $K$: